ETHICS ….. What, Why ….?

 You should be able to ask questions about any or all of these—and anything else you feel you need to know.

 Think about it… you’re spending *your* money.
-You have a right to know what you’re buying!
+You have a right to know the credentials of your chosen practitioner

 I personally would AVOID choosing a therapist who wasn’t clear about their ethics, their qualifications, or that I simply didn’t trust.
 I wouldn’t want you to do that, either.